 “Well, you see, I’m looking for a mirror.”

-Maybe I should have had that drink?
+Maybe I should have had that drink.
 “Well, they sell them all over the place.
 You could try Boots, you know.”

 She made a gesture as if swatting a fly.
 “Oh, don’t be a rascal, I mean my mirror, a special mirror I’ve had since I was a girl.
 And that was a long time ago I may tell you!”

-Well, seems this mirror was stolen in a burglary some months earlier, some jewelry and furs too.
+Well, seems this mirror was stolen in a burglary some months earlier, some jewellery and furs too.
 But Miss Sycamore shrugged her shoulders.
 “They can be replaced.
 And they were insured too.”
 She gave a falsetto giggle.
 “For a lot more than they were worth!”

 But it was the mirror she particularly wanted back, a small hand mirror in the shape of a butterfly and with a minor defect in the handle, she told me.
 She offered me a thousand pounds, a reward I could sorely use, the TV writing lark having been sketchy at best of late.
 To look efficient, I took a list of the other stuff taken, a pretty impressive haul, for reference.
 In fact, a copy of one given to the police who had failed to recover any of the stolen property so far.

-I made enquiries with an acquaintance of mine, a gypsy fellow by the name of Cullum who had his ear to the ground, and his one good eye on the constant lookout for anything that had ‘fallen off the back of a lorry.’
+I made enquiries with an acquaintance of mine, a gipsy fellow by the name of Cullum who had his ear to the ground, and his one good eye on the constant lookout for anything that had ‘fallen off the back of a lorry.’
 His other eye had been lost to a gamekeeper’s shotgun pellets.

 Time passed and Cullum had nothing to report, and I’d almost given up on Miss Sycamore’s precious mirror when one weekend I noticed a sale of bric-a-brac at the local village hall and for no real reason decided to take a look.

 I was pleased to find a good book stall where a wealth of paperbacks and the odd hardback were just twenty-five pence each or four for a pound.
 Well, that’s what the sign said.
-I found a few titles in the Penguin Play series, where a number of the plays were comedies from the sixties, always good to refer back to the ‘old masters’ I think, when comedies were actually funny and made you laugh.
+I found a few titles in the Penguin Play series, where a number of the plays were comedies from the sixties.
+It’s always good to refer back to the ‘old masters’ I think, when comedies were actually funny and made you laugh.

 I recognized old Oswald Farthing and his enormous wife, Bessie, who latched onto me, the latter insisting on describing at great length her method of making lemon curd.
 Just as I’d almost reached breaking point, I spotted something that quite took my breath away.
 There on the table, right behind her huge bottom, was a box of odds and ends, and blow me, right at the back, a mirror in the shape of a butterfly.

 “Fred, are you OK?”
 Bessie was asking, but I only had eyes for the mirror.
 Picking it up, I noticed the characteristic bullet hole in the handle Jean Sycamore had described.
-I paid the very reasonable asking sum, excused myself from Bessie’s curd-making instructions, and made a bee line for Enderby Manor.
+I paid the very reasonable asking sum, excused myself from Bessie’s curd-making instructions, and made a beeline for Enderby Manor.

 Porterhouse eyed me curiously and showed no sign of recognition as I explained who I was and why I was there.
 He ushered me into the lounge where Miss Sycamore sat on a sofa, staring into space.
-She looked right through me, as if I wasn’t there, then her eye fell on the handle of the mirror which was sticking out of my jacket pocket.
+She looked right through me as if I wasn’t there, then her eye fell on the handle of the mirror which was sticking out of my jacket pocket.
 A strange transformation came over her as I pulled it out.
 She jumped up and seemed to glow all over.
-“Oh, Mr. er … how wonderful of you to find my lovely mirror.
+“Oh, Mr, er … how wonderful of you to find my lovely mirror.
 I had this as a child, you know.
 I am so grateful to you.
 Look, Porterhouse will bring you some tea and biscuits, and I will show you photographs of when I was a little girl, holding this very mirror!”

 Seeing her excitement, I felt loath to mention the reward but, well, needs must.
 “Er, Miss Sycamore, would it be possible to have the reward in cash, please?”